Mental health is a key challenge

 Why should this matter to employers?

-• Overall productivity.
-Employees with mental health issues can let customer service standards slip while trying to process their own issues and could also impact on the business’ reputation.
-Overall productivity levels can suffer where staff are struggling like this and you may also face increased recruitment costs as a result of high turnover, as staff who can’t cope and aren’t supported simply leave.
+- Overall productivity.
+Employees with mental health issues can let customer service standards slip while trying to process their own issues which could also impact the business’ reputation.
+Overall productivity levels can suffer when staff are struggling like this and you may also face increased recruitment costs as a result of high turnover, as staff who can’t cope and aren’t supported simply leave.

 The benefits of genuine support

-Mental health in the workplace is an important issue today.
-It matters, not just for the wellbeing of employees themselves, but that of the wider business too.
+Mental health awareness in the workplace is an important issue today.
+It matters, not just for the well-being of employees themselves, but that of the wider business too.

 Contact 2i Recruit